 Let's face it, there is famine in the land.
-Preaching needs to up its game if it is to remain faithful to the Word of God.
+Preaching needs to up its game if it is to

-These reviews aim to educate believers in how to listen to sermons and encourage pastors in the high office God has given them.
+These reviews aim to educate believers in how to listen to sermons and encourage pastors in the

 A Review of a Woke Sermon on Genesis 3